patrickodacre/sdl2-odin-examples/README.md

 ----

+## Running These Examples

+Each folder contains all files needed to run that particular example.

+To compile and run each example simply navigate into that folder using your favorite terminal and run the following:

+`odin run .`

 ## About Handmade Games

-Handmade Games is an effort to encourage and help others to make games from scratch, without the use of existing game engines like Godot, Unreal or Unity.
+Handmade Games is an effort to encourage and help others to make games from scratch, without the use of existing game engines like Godot, Unreal, or Unity.

 Whether you're just **learning how to program**, or you're an experienced programmer just **learning how to program games**, you'll find lots of material to help you on your way.